DPDK/dpdk/doc/guides/nics/gve.rst

 It'll be added in a future DPDK release.
 Also, only GQI_QPL queue format is in use on GCP since GQI_RDA hasn't been released in production.

+Currently, setting MTU with value larger than 1460 is not supported.